EugeneDae/vscode-mac-color-picker/README.md

 <img align="right" width="533" height="470" src="res/illustration.png">

-A Visual Studio Code extension that brings native macOS color picker.
+Native macOS color picker in Visual Studio Code for web-development and other uses.
 Supports various CSS3 color notations.
 Works like the “Insert Color” action in TextMate.

 **Sorry, the extension does not work on Windows or Linux.**